JulienGAMartin/quarto-bio-uO-thesis/README.md

     ...
 ```

 -   Note that to deploy a gitbook on GitHub Pages, there must be a **.nojekyll** file in the **docs/** folder, otherwise GitHub does some voodoo that causes some filepaths not to work.
-This file is generated automatically by `oxforddown`'s knitting function.
+This file is generated automatically by `bio_uO_down`'s knitting function.

 #### Word output